TonAldo48/ai-hedge-fund/migration-plan.md

 Our immediate next steps are:

-1. Begin Phase 3: Backend Integration with FastAPI
+1. Complete the remaining tasks in Phase 4:
+   - Add authentication (optional)
+   - Implement WebSockets for real-time updates

+2. Begin implementing the enhanced features in Phase 5:
+   - Add visualization components
+   - Implement backtesting UI
+   - Add user preferences

+3. Begin planning for deployment and performance optimization

+## Notes on Progress

+### Completed in Phase 3 & 4:
+- Created FastAPI routes that mirror the Next.js API structure
+- Implemented mock data generation for development
+- Configured CORS for local development
+- Created JSON file-based storage for simulations and agents
-2. Create the API endpoints in the Python backend
+- Connected frontend API client to the backend
-3. Refactor Main.py to support both CLI and API usage
+- Added proper error handling and fallback mechanisms
+- Created API documentation with Swagger UI

-This plan will be updated as we progress through the migration.
+This plan will continue to be updated as we progress through the migration.